Artist Statement

 Artist Bio

-Sandra Kirpalani (aka jayestar) was born and in Omaha, NE and grew up in a very close family with a single mom, her sister and her brother.
-Sandra showed a love for all things creative and a strong sense of personal style at an early age.
+Sandra Kirpalani (aka jayestar) grew up in Omaha, NE in a very close family with a single mom, her sister and her brother.
+Sandra showed a love for art and had a strong sense of personal style at an early age.
 Her mother worked hard to support and encourage her interests and talents, enrolling the kids in private art lessons and even becoming her Brownie troop leader, where Sandra first learned to weave.

-Her upbringing in a single parent home fostered a strong sense of resourcefulness and a talent for reimagining existing materials.
+Sandra’s upbringing in a single parent home fostered a strong sense of resourcefulness and a talent for reimagining materials.
 These skills translated into a keen eye for thrifting and a passion for vintage aesthetics.
-Sandra’s practice focuses on using exiting materials as much as possible.
-Beginning in 2025, she adopted a new, sustainable practice: collecting all the small, unusable scraps from her annual work to be repurposed into new materials and art.
+Her art practice focuses on using existing materials as much as possible.
+Beginning in 2025, she adopted a new, sustainable practice which involves collecting all the small, unusable scraps from her annual work and repurposing them into new materials and art.

-After meeting her husband, Sandra moved to Chattanooga , TN and and then to Des Moines, IA.
+After meeting her husband, Sandra moved to Chattanooga, TN before returning to the Midwest.
 She currently divides her time between Des Moines, IA and Whitefish, MT.
-Each of these places, and everywhere she travels, has influence on her work.
+Each of these places, and everywhere she travels, influences her work.
 Her former career paths contribute to and guide her aesthetic today.
-Sandra’s work has been featured in multiple juried exhibitions, in multiple states.
+Sandra’s work has been featured in multiple juried exhibitions and private collections.

 Outside of the studio, Sandra has a vintage housewares resale shop on Etsy under the name “Sandrilene Designs”.
-She also enjoys working with her husband on renovating their MCM California Ranch, to garden, cook and travel.
+She also enjoys working with her husband on renovating their MCM California Ranch, gardening, cooking, and traveling.

 Sandrilene Designs is also the name of her public studio, where people can experience all of her different work in one space.
 Her studio is located at Mainframe Studios, #351, 900 Keosauqua Way, Des Moines, IA 50309.